kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           it's 100% SAFE & Clean made in india product, Which means it does not contain any from malware including but not limited to spyware, viruses, adware, trojans, and backdoors, etc.
-      - question: 'How Can i sign up for Behtar Ads '
+      - question: what is mean by coins option.
         answer: You have to go Playstore and search Behtar Ads
 template: landing
 ---